ljramac/ai-video-summary/README.md

-AI Video Summary
+# AI Video Summary

-A lightweight CLI application to extract audio from video files, transcribe audio, and run a multi-step workflow.
-This project is implemented in TypeScript and organized with a clean architecture: domain (entities and interfaces), application (use-cases, workflow), infrastructure (implementations), and interfaces (CLI).
+A comprehensive CLI application for video processing, audio extraction, transcription, and AI-powered summarization.
+This project implements a complete pipeline from video files to text summaries using OpenAI's services, built with TypeScript and clean architecture principles.

 ## Table of contents

 - Overview
 - Features
-- Quickstart
+- Installation
 - CLI Usage
 - Configuration
 - Project Structure & Architecture